-We operate through 13 banking offices, including our loan production office in Nashville Tennessee.
+As of December 31, 2014, we operated through 14 banking offices, including our loan production office in Nashville Tennessee, which does not include the offices in the Atlanta metropolitan area we will operate as a result of the Metro Bank acquisition.
 Our Shades Creek Parkway office also includes our corporate headquarters.
 We believe that our banking offices are in good condition, are suitable to our needs and, for the most part, are relatively new.
 The following table gives pertinent details about our banking offices.